Everything you want to know about permanent hair removal

 Which skin and hair types can be treated?

-⚠️ Please note: risk of hypopigmentation (light spots)
+⚠️ Caution: risk of hypopigmentation (light spots)

 🛡️ How to minimize risks